Azure/mlops-v2/QUICKSTART.md

    ![ADO Run4](./images/ADO-run4.png)

-   Under global, there's two values namespace and postfix.
-These values should render the names of the artifacts to create unique.
-Especially the name for the storage account, which has the most rigid constraints, like uniqueness Azure wide and 3-24 lowercase characters and numbers.
-So please change namespace and/or postfix to a value of your liking and remember to stay within the contraints of a storage account name as mentioned above.
-Then save, commit, push, pr to get these values into the pipeline.
+   Under global, there's two values: namespace and postfix.
+These values should render the names of the artifacts to create unique, especially the name for the storage account, which has the most rigid constraints, like uniqueness Azure wide and 3-24 lowercase characters and numbers.
+Please change namespace and/or postfix to a value of your liking and remember to stay within the constraints of a storage account name as mentioned above.
+Then save, commit, push, PR to get these values into the pipeline.

    2. Go to ADO pipelines